Gaetz/node-training/07.item-marketplace/lecture-notes.md

         Object.setPrototypeOf(this, CustomError.prototype)
     }

-    abstract serializeErrors(): {   // method that returns an array of objects
+    public abstract serializeErrors(): {   // method that returns an array of objects
         message: string;            // ...composed by a message string field?: string              // ...and an optional string field }[]